Tidal Misconceptionsby Donald E. Simanek

 What's missing?Too often textbooks try to dismiss the tides question with a superficial analysis that ignores some things that are absolutely essential for a proper understanding.
 These include:

-So why are there tidal bulges on opposite sides of earth?For a while we will set aside the complications of the actual earth, with continents, and look a the simpler case of an initially nearly spherical earth entirely covered with water.
-If this rotates on its axis there's equatorial bulge of both earth and water, but we will treat this as a "baseline" shape upon which tidal bulges due to the earth and sun are superimposed.
-It's shape is produced by its own gravitation and rotation on its axis.
+So why are there tidal bulges on opposite sides of earth?For a while we will set aside the complications of the actual earth, with continents, and look a the simpler case of an initially nearly spherical earth entirely covered with an ocean of water.
+If this Earth rotates on its axis there's equatorial bulge of both earth and water, but we will treat this as a "baseline" shape upon which tidal bulges due to the earth and sun are superimposed.
+The ocean's shape is produced by the Earth's gravitation and its axial rotation.
 The distortions of this baseline shape are called tidal effects and are entirely due to the gravitational forces of the moon and sun acting upon the earth.

 The distortion of water and earth that we call a "tidal bulge" is the result of deformation of earth and water materials at different places on earth in response to the combined gravitational effects of moon and sun.
 It is not simply the size of the force of attraction of these bodies at a certain point on earth that determines this.
 It is the variation of force over the volumes of materials (water and earth) of which the earth is composed.
 Some books call this variation the differential force or tide-generating force (TGF) or simply tidal force.